docs/config-reference.md

 identity:

-persona: "Personal dev assistant reachable via Discord."
+persona: "Personal dev assistant reachable through Randal Console and custom relays."

 runner: